hackgvl/hackgreenville-com/EVENTS_API.md

 * The query parameters can be combined, so you could [request only events for a specific tag, during a specific date range](https://hackgreenville.com/api/v0/events?tags=1&start_date=2024-01-15&end_date=2024-02-01), like _/api/v0/events?tags=1&start_date=2024-01-15&end_date=2024-02-01_

 ## Limitations and Gotchas
-* The Events API's responses are controlled by variables that may limit the data available to calling / consuming applications.
+* The Events API's responses are controlled by [server .env variables](/CONTRIBUTING.md#environment-variables) that may limit the data available to calling / consuming applications.
 Contact [HackGreenville Labs](https://hackgreenville.com/labs) with any questions about these limits for the HackGreenville.com Events API endpoints referenced above.
 * All timestamps are in UTC.
 * The event description fields may include HTML markup.
 This application does not sanitize those fields and it's unclear if the upstream source should be trusted, so sanitize any output to avoid malicious cross-site scripting (XSS).